Australian Open Glance: Top-seeded Nadal highlights 2nd day

 MONDAY’S WEATHER

-Heavy rain showers in the afternoon suspended play on outside courts, although matches continued on the three covered arenas.
+Heavy rain in the afternoon suspended play on outside courts, although matches continued on the three covered arenas.
+More than two dozen matches were postponed to Tuesday.

 MONDAY’S KEY RESULTS